 By clicking “Accept”, you agree to the storing of cookies on your device to enhance site navigation, analyse site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.

+Tor View School, situated near Tavistock in Devon.
+We are an independent school providing specialist education and care services to young people between the ages of 7 to 18 years with identified special educational needs (SEN), who have an education, health and care plan (EHCP).
 Our young people are at the heart of all we do at Tor View School.
 Our caring and dedicated staff get to know each student and develop the relationships that make young people feel secure, valued and ready to learn.
 Our individually tailored learning and person-centred support transforms young lives: students re-engage with learning and make the academic progress for positive transitions to further learning and employment.
 They build the resilience, emotional and social skills they need for lifelong learning and growth.
 Every child is encouraged to be aspirational about their future and supported to reach their true potential.
+We pride ourselves on the positive relationships we build with our students and their families, and the welcoming, caring and supportive environment young people learn in.
+Students at Tor View School are supported by a motivated and experienced staff team providing the highest standards of teaching and care.
+We share a passionate commitment to supporting young people to overcome their barriers and achieve everything they are capable of achieving.

 Overall impact

 The Skills Builder programme has given us as a school the framework to support teachers in building essential skills into all areas of the curriculum.
 It has given a range of ideas which are very clear and differentiated to be accessible for all our student groups.
 The programme has provided a tool which can be used by all staff to support students as they develop their skills and prepare for life after school.
 Skills Builder skills are highlighted and modelled by staff every day.
 This has been the greatest impact of the programme as we are now starting to see students highlighting the skills themselves within their daily routines and activities.
 Pupils are able to talk about each of the skills and how they use them day to day.
 The programme has also provided a common language that is used by all staff.
-Staff training has also been developed through the use of the Skills Builder resources and accelerator programme.
+Staff training has also been developed through the use of the Skills Builder resources and Accelerator+ programme.

 Keep it simple

 We have a shared common vocabulary throughout the school, re-enforced by posters and frequent references to aspects of essential skills during everyday interactions.
 Our students have opportunities to use and develop skills within everyday tasks and activities.
-The scheduled teacher training has been completed and all staff have access to the Hub and resources.
+Teacher training has been completed and all staff have access to the Hub and resources.
+All classrooms have displays and are actively using the skills symbols and language.
+Some classes where appropriate are using passports to track progress.
+This has encouraged the students to look out for the skill they are working on throughout the day and is proving a good motivator.

 Start early, keep going